nikolasstow/MarvelQuery/docs/api-parameters.md

 ### `IDList`

 The `IDList` type represents a list of Marvel API item IDs.
 It can be a single number or an array of numbers, which will be transformed into a comma-separated string for API compatibility.
 Generally, the IDs should match the type suggested by the property’s name.
-For example, if a property of this type is named ‘comics’, the IDs should be comic IDs.
+For example, if a property of this type is named `comics`, the values should be comic IDs.
 This does not apply to all uses of this type, so if unsure, please reference the documentation for the specific property.

 - **Single ID:** A number representing a single item ID.
-- **Multiple IDs:** An array of numbers representing multiple item IDs, which will be joined into a comma-separated string.
+- **Multiple IDs:** An array of numbers representing various item IDs.

 ### Dates